Georgie Stone

 Georgie Robertson Stone (born 2000) is an Australian actress, writer and transgender rights advocate.
-At the age of 10, Stone was the youngest person to receive hormone blockers in Australia, which set a precedent that eventually changed the law that compelled transgender children and their families to apply to the Family Court of Australia to access stage one treatment.
+At the age of 10, Stone was the youngest person to receive hormone blockers in Australia, which set a precedent that eventually changed the law to remove the requirement that transgender children and their families apply to the Family Court of Australia to access stage one treatment.
 She continues to advocate for transgender children, and is one of the most visible transgender people in Australia.
 She is also known for her role as Mackenzie Hargreaves in Neighbours.

 Early life

 Georgie Stone was born to parents Greg Stone and Rebekah Robertson.
 Stone attended Elwood College 2013-2018 and was co-school captain in 2018.
 Stone began studying a Bachelor of Arts at The University of Melbourne in 2019.